micahwierenga/dom-manipulation-and-events/readme.md

 Time to be an [Egor Homakov](http://techli.com/2012/03/how-a-russian-developer-hijacked-github-to-help-the-rails-community/) and get some publicity.

-Head to the Angel List's [job board](https://angel.co/developer/jobs) page to get started.
-Select each company name and change them all to `WDI Rulez: str8-up h4cked`.
+Head to the Angel List's [connections board](https://angel.co/people/connections) page to get started.
+Select each name and change them all to `WDI Rulez: str8-up h4cked`.

 ![str8-up hacked](./images/str8-up-h4cked.png)